canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 - `data` containing the raw data files (the actual database) written and managed by etcd
 - `logs` for logfiles written by etcd

-The following document will explain how to use this feature in charmed etcd.
+The following document will explain how to reuse storage volumes in charmed etcd.

 ## Prerequisites
 The storage volumes that can be attached to charmed etcd depend on the storage providers available in the cloud where